Frequently Asked Questions

 I would like to upgrade to a new high efficiency furnace or air conditioner.
 Do you offer financing?

 I like to keep my house very cool in the summer, would a new unit help with costs?

 If you have a 15 year old unit it could be as little as 6 SEER.
 Most people set their thermostat around 78 degrees in the summer to save costs and with a new high efficiency air conditioner you could save as much as 80% of your cooling dollars with the same temperature setting.

 What are the benefits of a programmable thermostat?

-A Programmable thermostat is programmed for when you leave your house and then return home.
-The thermostat turns of the furnace during the hours you are not home so that energy is not used to keep the house warm while you are at work.
+A programmable thermostat is programmed for when you leave your house and then return home.
+The thermostat turns off the furnace during the hours you are not home so that energy is not used to keep the house warm while you are at work.
 The thermostat will then turn back on 30 minutes before you come home so your house is at the perfect temperature when you are home.
 These thermostats save up to 15% on your energy bills during the winter and 10% in the summer.